Dallas-Fort Worth Clean Cities Try and Drive Alternative

 - Review the Dallas-Fort Worth Clean Cities Try and Drive Alternative Guidelines.

 - Draft a response to the Potential Provider Questionnaire within the Guidelines.

 - Follow the submission instructions outlined in the Guidelines.

 - Participate in a kick-off meeting to review expectations and answer provider questions.

 Before adding to the DFWCC Try and Drive Alternative Directory, staff will evaluate the submission to ensure that the Provider and proposed Technologies align with program objectives and requirements (e.g., all verifications/certifications are documented and verified).
 Inclusion in the directory does not constitute NCTCOG’s endorsement of the participating Clean Vehicle Technology Provider.

 This is an ongoing request for participation and Clean Vehicle Technology Providers can submit at any time while the initiative is ongoing.
-NCTCOG/DFWCC anticipates adding providers to the directory, and promoting opportunities to fleets and other end users, approximately once a month beginning in February 2021 and continuing until end of project, expected mid to late 2021.
-To be included in the first version of the provider directory, responses must be provided by Friday, February 12, 2021.
+NCTCOG/DFWCC anticipates adding providers to the directory, and promoting opportunities to fleets and other end users, approximately once a month and continuing until the end of the project, approximately mid to late 2021.

 For more information about this project contact Clean Cities at firstname.lastname@example.org